-Lee has more than 14 years of experience practicing labor and employment law and has had the privilege of representing employers and employees in a wide variety of matters at all stages of counseling and litigation.
-Lee’s clients range in size from very large to very small companies, including, multi-state asset/property management and construction companies, a large infrastructure and site development contractor, a major employer in the healthcare industry, local businesses in the hospitality industry, and small distribution companies.
+Lee is the Chair of the firm’s Labor and Employment Law Practice Group and a member of the firm’s Diversity and Inclusion Committee and Associate’s Committee.
+Lee has extensive experience advising employers on a wide variety of labor and employment issues at all stages of counseling and litigation.
+Lee represents companies ranging in size from very large to very small, including multi-state asset/property management and construction companies, a large infrastructure and site development contractor, a major employer in the healthcare industry, a multi-national consulting company, local businesses in the hospitality industry, and small distribution companies.
 Lee is available to her clients to provide counseling on day-to-day workplace issues to ensure compliance with federal, state and local laws and to mitigate litigation risk as much as possible.

-Among other things, she has advised her clients related to the hiring, discipline and terminating of employees, workforce reductions, and employer obligations under common law and local and state sick leave laws, Title VII, ADA, ADEA, FMLA, Section 1981 of the Civil Rights Act, FLSA, ERISA, Workers Adjustment and Retraining Notification Act (WARN), Pennsylvania Whistleblower Law, Pennsylvania Wage Payment and Collection Law and Minimum Wage Act, PHRA, and Philadelphia Fair Practices Ordinance.
-Further, Lee has been entrusted to conduct prompt, thorough, and unbiased workplace investigations of and submit reports concerning allegations of harassment, discrimination and workplace misconduct.
+With her client’s goals, concerns, and past policies and practices in mind, Lee negotiates executive employment and severance agreements, reviews and drafts employment policies, and advises her clients regarding the hiring, disciplining and terminating of employees, workforce reductions, and employer obligations under common law and Title VII, Title IX, the ADA, the ADEA, the FMLA, Section 1981 of the Civil Rights Act, the FLSA, the Worker Adjustment and Retraining Notification Act of 1988 (WARN), state and local laws, and wage payment statutes.
+Lee’s clients have entrusted her to conduct prompt, thorough, and unbiased workplace investigations of allegations of harassment, discrimination and workplace misconduct.

-After litigation has begun, Lee has gained vast experience defending employers against claims brought under the foregoing laws, which matters include but are not limited to, most recently:
+After litigation has begun, Lee successfully has defended her clients on claims brought by former employees, as well as by representative plaintiffs in the collective and class action contexts.
+These matters include, but are not limited to, most recently:

-Lee also has represented thousands of employees in a half dozen WARN Act class actions, all of which have ended in favorable settlements for the displaced employees.
+Lee also has represented thousands of employees in a half dozen WARN Act class actions, which have ended in favorable settlements for the displaced employees.

-Lee practices before Pennsylvania state and federal trial and appellate courts, as well as the EEOC, the PHRC, the PCHR, the NLRB, and the DOL.
-She also has been admitted to practice pro hac vice when representing her clients in states such as California, Delaware, Maryland, New Jersey, New York, North Carolina, South Carolina and Virginia.
+Lee practices before Pennsylvania state and federal trial and appellate courts, as well as before the EEOC, the PHRC, the PCHR, the NLRB, and the DOL.
+She also has been admitted to practice pro hac vice in the Court of Appeals for the Fourth Circuit and in state and/or federal courts in California, Delaware, Maryland, New Jersey, New York, North Carolina, South Carolina, and Virginia.

 The George Washington University Law School, J.D., High Honors